90.1 Chilli FM

 Chilli 90.1fm (call sign 7EXX) is an Australian radio station in Tasmania.
 Owned and operated by ARN, it broadcasts a contemporary hit radio format to Launceston and surrounding areas.
 First broadcast in 1938 as 7EX, the station currently broadcasts from studios in York Street, alongside sister station 89.3 LAFM.
-Chilli90.1fm also has a Scottsdale version called ”Chilli99.7FM“ which has repeat frequencies of 99.7mHz in Scottsdale and the North-East of Tasmania and 94.5mHz in Weldborough and St Helens, Tasmania.
+Chilli90.1fm also has a Scottsdale version called Chilli99.7FM which has repeat frequencies of 99.7 MHz in Scottsdale and the North-East of Tasmania and 94.5 MHz in Weldborough and St Helens.

 History

 The station was set up in 1938 by The Examiner newspaper and shared a fierce rivalry with rival 7LA, splitting the city's audience through much of the 1980s.
-Eventually, the station changed hands numerous times, before forming the TOTE Sports Radio horse racing radio network.
+Eventually, the station changed hands numerous times, before forming the Tote Sport Radio horse racing radio network.

 In 2002, television station ABNT-3 vacated VHF channel 3, opening up space for further FM radio services in Launceston.
-In 2005, it was announced that 7EX, along with 7LA and ABC Northern Tasmania was to move to the FM band - 7LA on 89.3, 7EX on 90.1 and ABC Northern Tasmania on 91.7.
-In 2010, Grant Broadcasters purchased the 7EX licence from TOTE Sports Radio - who in turn purchased a narrowcast licence on 7EX's old AM frequency - before relaunching in 2011 as contemporary hit radio-formatted Chilli 90.1fm.
+In 2005, it was announced that 7EX, along with 7LA and ABC Northern Tasmania was to move to the FM band – 7LA on 89.3, 7EX on 90.1 and ABC Northern Tasmania on 91.7.
+In 2010, Grant Broadcasters purchased the 7EX licence from Tote Sport Radio – who in turn purchased a narrowcast licence on 7EX's old AM frequency – before relaunching in 2011 as contemporary hit radio-formatted Chilli 90.1fm.

 Today, the station networks the majority of its programming to Scottsdale-based Chilli 99.7.

 In November 2021, Chilli FM, along with other stations owned by Grant Broadcasters, was acquired by the Australian Radio Network.
-This deal will allow Grant's stations, including Chilli FM, to access ARN's iHeartRadio platform in regional areas.
-The deal was finalized on January 4, 2022.
-It is expected Chilli FM will integrate with ARN's KIIS Network but will retain its current name according to the press release from ARN.
+This deal allowed Grant's stations, including Chilli FM, to access ARN's iHeartRadio platform in regional areas.
+The deal was finalised on 4 January 2022.
+Chilli FM integrated with ARN's KIIS Network but retained its current name.